What Are Pro-forms?

 You told me to dedicate my life to what I love and I will

-Each, Some, Either, Neither, Both, None as Pro-forms
+Each, Some, Either, Neither, Both, None

 'Each, either, neither, none' are not necessarily pronouns but when it comes to pro-forms they are usually used as pronouns in a sentence.
-These words are put in the sentence to represent an antecedent.
+These words are used in the sentence to represent an antecedent.
 For example:

 We took a bar of chocolate